 Oh, so they frown.
 So they say plan for the future.
 But retirement does not figure in my world.
 Just life.
 Just one long life full of love and sunshine and adventure.
 So they tut and roll their eyes and giggle snidely into their little 3 inch glowing screens.
 Deaf to the message that floats in the breeze.
 Unseeing of the years of wonder hidden in rocks and mountains.
 Gliding on by, on Tarmac roads, in beige comfort, in singular temperature, in ignorance of the choice available.

-Societal norms.
+Norms, rules, false reality.
 Constructed by the eternally boring, for the eternally boring.
 Look.
 Live.
 Learn.
 Love.